Merging Multigrid Optimization with SESOP: Introduction

 \section{Introduction}

-MultiGrid (MG) methods are widely considered as a highly efficient approach for solving elliptic partial differential equations (PDEs) and systems, as well as other problems which can be effectively represented on a hierarchy of grids or levels.
-However, it is not always easy to design efficient MG methods for difficult problems, and therefore MG methods are often used in combination with acceleration techniques (e.g., \cite{oosterlee2000krylov}).
-Basically, there are two challenges in developing MG algorithms: choosing a cheap and effective smoother, often called Relaxation, and designing a useful coarse-grid problem, whose solution yields a good coarse-grid correction (CGC).
-Imperfect choices of the latter often results in a deterioration of the convergence factors when many levels are used in the MG hierarchy, and the MG algorithm is not robust.
+Multigrid (MG) methods are widely considered to be an efficient approach for solving elliptic partial differential equations (PDEs) and systems, as well as other problems which can be effectively represented on a hierarchy of grids or levels \cite{brandt1977multi,briggs2000multigrid,stuben2001introduction,xu2017algebraic}.
+However, it is often challenging to design efficient stand-alone MG methods for difficult problems, and therefore MG methods are often used in combination with acceleration techniques (e.g., \cite{oosterlee2000krylov}).

-In this manuscript we study MG in an optimization framework and seek robust solution methods by merging this approach with so-called SEquential Subspace OPtimization (SESOP) \cite{zibulevsky2013speeding} to obtain a robust solver.
-SESOP belongs to a general framework for addressing large-scale optimization problems, as described in the next section.
-The combined framework is called SESOP-MG, and its two-level version SESOP-TG.
-We analyze the convergence factor of a fixed stepsize version of SESOP-TG for quadratic optimization problems, and thus quantify the expected acceleration due to SESOP by means of the so-called h-ellipticity measure \cite{brandt1985l984,trottenberg2000multigrid}.
-Numerical experiments demonstrate the relevance of the theoretical analysis and the effectiveness of the proposed scheme for linear and nonlinear problems.
+In this paper we study MG in an optimization framework and seek robust solution methods by merging this approach with so-called SEquential Subspace OPtimization (SESOP) \cite{zibulevsky2013speeding}.
+SESOP is a general framework for iteratively solving large-scale optimization problems, as described in the next section.
+The combined framework is called SESOP-MG, and its two-grid (TG) version is called SESOP-TG.
+We then analyze the asymptotic convergence factor (ACF) of a fixed-stepsize version of SESOP-TG for quadratic optimization problems, and estimate the expected acceleration due to SESOP by means of the so-called $h$-ellipticity measure \cite{Bra84,trottenberg2000multigrid}.
+Resorting to local Fourier analysis (LFA) \cite{brandt2011multigrid,wienands2004practical}, we propose two methods to estimate optimal fixed stepsizes of SESOP-TG for quadratic optimization problems cheaply in cases where LFA is applicable.
+Numerical tests demonstrate the relevance of the theoretical analysis in practice.

 The paper is organized as follows.
-The standard MG and SESOP algorithms are briefly described in \Cref{sec:prelim}.
-We then introduce the SESOP-TG / SESOP-MG algorithm in \Cref{sec:main} and analyze the fixed stepsize SESOP-TG method for quadratic problems.
-Numerical results in \Cref{sec:experiments} demonstrate the effectiveness of SESOP-MG for solving linear and nonlinear problems.
-Conclusions are drawn in \Cref{sec:conclusions}.
+The standard TG and SESOP algorithms are briefly described in the remainder of this section.
+The merged SESOP-TG/MG algorithm is proposed and tested in \Cref{sec:SESOPMGMerge}.
+An analysis of the ACF for a fixed-stepsize version of the SESOP-TG method for quadratic problems is presented in \Cref{sec:ConvFactLinear}.
+There, we also show how to estimate the optimal fixed stepsizes cheaply for some specific problems.
+Numerical tests validate our analysis and the effectiveness of the proposed method for estimating the optimal fixed stepsizes.
+Conclusions are drawn in \Cref{sec:conclusion}.